convos-chat/www.convos.chat/doc/config.md

 to.
 This settings has no default value which makes Convos write the log to STDERR.

+### `CONVOS_LOG_LEVEL`

+This variable can be set to trace, debug, info, warn, error or fatal, and the number of log lines will increase or decrease accordingly.

+NOTE!
+Setting it to "trace" will most probably also log passwords and other private information though, but it can be very useful if you have to figure out what happens on the (IRC) protocol level.

 ### `CONVOS_MAX_UPLOAD_SIZE`

 Set this variable to specify the max size in bytes of a file that is uploaded